 - Features: free shuttle to Terminal 2, free WiFi, adjacent to CDG Terminal 3, business center, meeting rooms, on-site restaurant, fitness center, pool, sauna

 As mentioned in the opening paragraph, the hotel is more or less connected to CDG Terminal 3.
-If you are arriving in Terminals 1 or 2, the easiest way to reach Terminal 3 is to take the free “CDGVAL” train that connects the terminals.
+If you are arriving in Terminals 1 or 2, take the free “CDGVAL” train that connects the terminals.
 Note that a shuttle bus is available from Terminal 2, but given that the CDGVAL runs every 4 minutes, compared to 15-20 for the bus, it’s generally more convenient to use the train, unless you have a large amount of luggage.

 From Terminal 2, the CDGVAL station is located in the common area between Terminals 2A/2C and 2D/2F.